T0nyStark5/Von-Neumann-IAS-Project/README.md

 ---

-# Author

-### Shudharshan A.

-Electronics and Communication Engineering (ECE)

-Interests:

-- Computer Architecture
-- Digital Design
-- VLSI Design
-- Processor Design
-- Hardware Modeling
-- FPGA Systems
+## Contributors

+- R. Vaikunth (IMT2023566)
+- A. Shudharshan (IMT2023602)
+- S. Santhosh Kiran (IMT2023065)

+---

+## Acknowledgements

+Developed as part of the EG-212 Computer Architecture course project on IAS Processor Design and Simulation.